-|The Application of The Collaborative Infertility Counselling Model on Coping Strategies in Infertile Women Undergoing In Vitro Fertilization: A Randomized Controlled Trial|
+|The Effect of the Collaborative Infertility Counseling Model on Coping Strategies in Infertile Women Undergoing In Vitro Fertilization: a Randomized Controlled Trial|

-|Mahboobeh Rasoulzadeh Bidgoli1, Robab Latifnejad Roudsari2|
+|Mahboobeh Rasoulzadeh Bidgoli1, Robab Latifnejad Roudsari2,3|

 |1Trauma Nursing Research Center, Kashan University of Medical Sciences, Kashan, Iran2Research Center for Patient Safety, Mashhad University of Medical Sciences, Mashhad, Iran

 Viewed : 3845 times

 Downloaded : 2869 times.

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Objectives: Infertility is a stressful condition influencing interpersonal and social relationships among infertile couples.
 Various strategies have been suggested for coping with infertility.
-This study examined the effect of the collaborative infertility counseling model on coping strategies in infertile women undergoing in vitro fertilization in an urban area of Iran.
+This study examined the effect of the collaborative infertility counseling model on coping strategies in infertile women undergoing in vitro fertilization (IVF) in an urban area of Iran.

 Cite By, Google Scholar